1technophile/OpenMQTTGateway/docs/use/actuators.md

 ### Configuration
 In order to use the PWM actuator, you need to configure which pins the PWM output channels will be connected to.
-There are a couple of `#define`s that achieve this.
+There are a couple of `#defines that achieve this.
 They can be defined in the `build_flags` section of the env, or by directly editing `config_PWM.h`.

 ```c